 Being “In Love”

-I wanted to make him happy because I wanted to be in love so bad and I wanted him to care about me like I saw in the relationships of my other friends.
+I wanted to make him happy because I wanted to be in love so bad and I wanted him to care about me as I saw in the relationships of my other friends.
 I had never felt that feeling of “being in love” and I did not see how dangerous it was for me to continue in that sin pattern.
-Eventually I told him that we could not continue like this anymore and he agreed to stop.
-From the beginning that we started dating I told him that if he ever laid a finger on me that it would not end well for him, which he didn’t but he also treated me in a way that is not acceptable in the way a man should take care of a woman.
+Eventually, I told him that we could not continue like this anymore and he agreed to stop.
+From the beginning that we started dating, I told him that if he ever laid a finger on me that it would not end well for him, which he didn’t but he also treated me in a way that is not acceptable in the way a man should take care of a woman.